Potato Pierogi Recipe – European Special

 Recipe Note :

-Freezing: Uncooked pierogi can be frozen and boiled directly from the freezer; just increase the boiling time by a few minutes.
+Freezing option: Uncooked pierogi can be frozen individually and boiled directly from the freezer—just extend the boiling time by a few extra minutes for perfect doneness.